 Continuing Education Activity

 The formation of NMF from filaggrin is highly correlated with the water content of the stratum corneum and only occurs within a specific range of water concentrations.
-When the water content is high, filaggrin is stable, and conversion to NMF does not take place.
-Conversely, when the water content is too low, hydrolytic enzymes needed for this reaction are unable to function.
-The water content of the stratum corneum ranges from 10% to 30% in healthy skin, as compared to 75% to 85% water content of stratum basale.
+When the water content is high, filaggrin is stable, and conversion to NMF does not occur.
+Conversely, when the water content is too low, hydrolytic enzymes needed for this reaction cannot function.
+The water content of the stratum corneum ranges from 10% to 30% in healthy skin, compared with 75% to 85% water content of stratum basale.
 This gradient is a key feature in its function as a barrier.

 Issues of Concern

-Types of Moisturizers:
+Types of Moisturizers

-- Hydrocarbons: petrolatum, mineral oil, paraffin, squalene
+- Hydrocarbons: Petrolatum, mineral oil, paraffin, squalene

-- Silicones: dimethicone
+- Silicones: Dimethicone

-- Vegetable oils: coconut oil, castor oil, olive oil, grape seed oil, soybean oil
+- Vegetable oils: Coconut oil, castor oil, olive oil, grape seed oil, soybean oil

 - Animal Fats: Mink oil, emu oil, lanolin